 Player Drops Ball When Ball Is to Be Replaced

-When a player drops a ball when the Rules require him or her to replace the ball, the ball has been replaced in a wrong way.
-If the player replaces the ball in a wrong way, but on the required spot (this also includes if the player drops the ball and it comes to rest on the required spot), he or she gets one penalty stroke if the ball is played without correcting the mistake under Rule 14.5 (Correcting Mistake Made in Substituting, Replacing, Dropping or Placing Ball).But if the player has dropped a ball and that ball comes to rest somewhere other than on the required spot, he or she gets the general penalty for playing from a wrong place if the ball is played without correcting the mistake.For example, in stroke play, a player moves their ball during search and is required to replace the ball without penalty.
+When a player drops a ball when the Rules require them to replace the ball, the ball has been replaced in a wrong way.
+If the player replaces the ball in a wrong way, but on the required spot (this also includes if the player drops the ball and it comes to rest on the required spot), they get one penalty stroke if the ball is played without correcting the mistake under Rule 14.5 (Correcting Mistake Made in Substituting, Replacing, Dropping or Placing Ball).But if the player has dropped a ball and that ball comes to rest somewhere other than on the required spot, they get the general penalty for playing from a wrong place if the ball is played without correcting the mistake.For example, in stroke play, a player moves their ball during search and is required to replace the ball without penalty.
 Instead of replacing the ball on the original or the estimated spot, the player drops the ball on that spot, the ball bounces and comes to rest on another spot, and they play the ball from there.
 The player has replaced the ball in a wrong way and has also played from a wrong place.
 The player gets only two penalty strokes as there has been no intervening event (see Rule 1.3c(4)).

 Ball May Be Replaced in Almost Any Orientation